chougousui/Morph/README.md

 ##### set

-Set the value of a specified positon in files
+Set the value of a specified position in files

 ```powershell
 cscript .\dev.vbs set .\*\*.xlsx 1 "A1" "toString"